-The Garmin BlueNet network allows you to share data from Garmin peripheral devices with chartplotters quickly and easily.
-You can connect compatible devices using Garmin BlueNet technology to receive data from and share data with other connected devices and chartplotters.
+The Garmin Marine Network allows you to share data from Garmin peripheral devices with chartplotters quickly and easily.
+You can connect a device to the Garmin Marine Network to receive data from and share data with other devices and chartplotters that are compatible with the Garmin Marine Network.